To enjoy the full Mail & Guardian online experience: please upgrade your browser

 This would ensure that Sanral had cash reserves to meet all its obligations for at least 18 months.

 The government will gazette the tolls only once talks are complete, despite a Constitutional Court ruling that set aside an interim interdict to halt e-tolls.
-A court review of e-tolling is due to be heard in November.
-The state must also finalise amendments to legislation to cater for and enforce electronic toll collection on South Africa's roads.

 The Constitutional Court decision handed down last month eased the concerns of ratings agencies after Moody's downgraded Sanral's debt in May to Baa2 on the global scale and A2 on the local scale.